-Daniels and Roland knew they were on the right track when the orders for their multi-flavored gourmet popcorn began flying off of the shelves of their Houston-based business.
+Daniels and Roland knew they were on the right track when the orders for their gourmet popcorn began flying off of the shelves of their Houston-based business.

 In addition to developing a growing base of customers, their gourmet popcorn shop recently captured the attention of researchers for Off-the-Wall Gifts, the official producers of gift bags for the Daytime Emmy’s.